YashVG/techprep/API_DOCUMENTATION.md

 # API Documentation

-Complete API reference for the UBC Tech Prep Portfolio application.
+Complete API reference for the UBC Tech Prep learning platform - a small space for a group of UBC students to share what they've learned.

 ## Base URL